How Can We Help Our Children To Navigate Uncertain Times?

 Start small – do one thing differently

 When it comes to mental health and wellbeing, there are so many positive actions you can take, no matter what age you are.
-Yet when life already feels stretched, juggling so many different roles as we all are right now, it can feel overwhelming to feel like you need to add more to your to-do list.
+Yet when life already feels stressful and uncertain, it can feel overwhelming to add anything more to your to-do list.
 And that’s the last thing we want you to feel.
-Perhaps think of this article as a resource bank of possible ideas rather than a to-do list.
-Our gentle suggestion would be to start small and try just changing one thing; perhaps a bit of extra time for rest and relaxation; and that means doing less not more.
+So perhaps the most important take away from this article is to think of this article as a resource bank of possible ideas rather than a to-do list.
+Our gentle suggestion would be to start small and try changing just one thing; perhaps start by planning in a bit of extra time for rest and relaxation, which actually means doing less not more.
 Take care and stay well x

 About Lisa Lawson BA (Hons)